 - Convincing potential customers to choose them

 In general, the biggest differences derive from their different purposes.
-Business development tasks are meant to spot and qualify new opportunities.
+Business development activities are meant to spot and qualify new opportunities.
 Sales tasks revolve more around understanding the prospect’s needs and win them over.

 3. BDRs and SDRs don’t always align on their target